"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 The Rider rationalizes for us.

-As we wrote recently about the Elephant and the Rider, we are as much emotional creatures as we are rational.
+As we wrote previously about the Elephant and the Rider, we are as much emotional creatures as we are rational.
 We often make an emotion-driven decision, and then rationalize it later.

 When it comes to leaving a company, this means that what we rationalize as the reason, may only be a small part of the actual causes.
 It's the hidden factors you don't hear in the exit interview that combine to cause people to leave their manager.